worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 ## What are good locations for a clone?

-Most places on your computer would be a good place for your clone, however, the places where you should not store your clone tend to be the first place most users would think of.
+Most places on your computer are acceptable places for your clone, however, the places where you should not store your clone tend to be the first place most users would think of.
-In short, the clone should not be stored in a folder that is managed by another software or a remote team such as the IT department of your organization.
+In short, the clone should not be stored in a folder that is managed by another software or managed by a remote team such as the IT department of your organization.
 Common examples of folders managed by another software are folders synced by syncing software like OneDrive, Dropbox etc.